valeIT/valeIT.github.io/_posts/2012-08-05-1-3-trillion-gigabytes-in-2016.markdown

 [Cisco has predicted that yearly internet usage will ramp up to 1.3 trillion gigabytes in 2016\.
 That's huge.][0]

-Also the hosts _- where places to host a site -_ have ramped up from 213 in 1981 to the outstanding number of 888,239,000 last year \[1\].
+Also the hosts _- where places to host a site -_ have ramped up from 213 in 1981 to the outstanding number of 888,239,000 last year [^1].
 And it will keep this momentum also for the years to come.

 ---

-1.Data provided by [gandalf.it][1]
+[^1]: Data provided by [gandalf.it][1]

 > This is the growth of hostcount from 1981 to 2010 according to the worldwide internet domain survey.
 >